jimmyangel/morinricardo/content/post/2020-10-01-librorojoetv-cms.md

 For this site, there are a total of eight collections defined.
 Some of them, like the collection of ```/fichas``` (```vcards```), are a little bit involved.
 That is because they include a ton of structured content defined in the front matter section of the markdown.

-And that is basically it!
+And that's basically it!

 Between this post and my previous three, I believe I have described the design and implementation of the Venezuelan Red List of Ecosystems site [(Libro Rojo de los Ecosistemas Terrestres de Venezuela)](https://ecosistemasamenazados.org/) site in a fair amount of detail.
-The code and the content are, of course, publicly available at the [Github repo](https://github.com/jimmyangel/librorojoetv).
+For the gory details, the code and the content are publicly available at the [Github repo](https://github.com/jimmyangel/librorojoetv).

 ---